rameerez/profitable/README.md

 In other words:

-- `ARR` answers: "What is my current recurring run-rate?"
+- `ARR` answers: "What is my current recurring run-rate?
+What do I expect to earn in a year?"
 - `TTM revenue` answers: "What did I actually collect over the last year?"
-- `TTM profit` answers: "What did I actually keep over the last year?"

-### What `profitable` Computes
+### What `profitable` calculates

 - `Profitable.mrr`: Monthly Recurring Revenue (MRR) from subscriptions that are billable right now
 - `Profitable.arr`: Annual Recurring Revenue (ARR), calculated from current MRR
 - `Profitable.ttm`: shorthand alias for `ttm_revenue`
 - `Profitable.ttm_revenue`: trailing 12-month revenue, net of refunds when `amount_refunded` is present
 - `Profitable.revenue_run_rate`: recent revenue annualized to a yearly run-rate
-- `Profitable.estimated_valuation`: a backwards-compatible ARR-multiple heuristic
+- `Profitable.estimated_valuation`: ARR-multiple heuristic
 - `Profitable.estimated_ttm_revenue_valuation`: TTM revenue heuristic
 - `Profitable.estimated_revenue_run_rate_valuation`: recent revenue run-rate heuristic

 `profitable` does **not** calculate `TTM profit`, because payroll, contractor spend, hosting, support, software tools, taxes, and owner add-backs do not live inside `pay`.

-### Which Metric Matters in Which Situation?
+### Which metric matters in which situation?

 - If you're operating the business week to week: `MRR` is usually the best pulse metric.
 - If you want to understand your current subscription run-rate: `ARR` is the right metric.